Vinted vs eBay: Which Secondhand Marketplace Is Best for You

 International Expansion and Competition

 eBay operates in more than 190 markets worldwide.
-Its international audience is massive, making it easier for you to sell to buyers in the US, Europe, and beyond.
+Its international audience is massive, making it easier to sell to buyers in the US, Europe, and beyond.
 Listings can be seen by a global audience, not just local buyers.

 Vinted started in Europe and is expanding steadily.
 Countries like France, Germany, and the UK have active Vinted communities.
 However, Vinted’s global reach is still much smaller than eBay’s.
 In many places outside Europe, Vinted is new or not yet available.

-Peer Platforms: Depop and Yahoo
+Peer Platforms: Depop and Others

 In the US market specifically, platforms like Poshmark and Mercari have carved out significant user bases that compete with both Vinted and eBay in the fashion resale space.
 Poshmark reports over 80 million registered users primarily in the US, making it a major competitor that many American sellers use alongside eBay.